segmentio/segment-docs/src/connections/destinations/repeater-migration.md

    Each destination instance can have unique destination filters.
 If you want the destination filters to be the same as the previous instance, you must configure them either using the Segment web app, or using the [Segment ConfigAPI](https://reference.segmentapis.com/#6c12fbe8-9f84-4a6c-848e-76a2325cb3c5).
 4. **Do not enable the destination instances yet**, as this will send duplicate data to your destinations.

+## Step 3.
+Test
-#### 3. Test that your new destination instances are configured correctly.
+Test that your new destination instances are configured correctly, and that data arrives in the expected way.

 You can create a QA instance of your destination to verify that it is configured correctly and is reporting data.
 Then create a production instance of the destination, and copy the settings from the QA instance.
 Be sure the authentication settings point to the production instance of your destination!

+## Step 4.
+Disable the repeater

-#### 4. Disable the repeater and enable the new destination instance.
+**Disable the repeater and enable the new destination instance.**

 1. If you created a QA instance of the Repeater and you created a QA destination instance, you can test this process before you use production data.